 - AquaSnap – Third-Party Application

 Apart from the splitting screen, you may also need to adjust the text size in Windows for better clarity.
-It is specifically useful when you have a high-resolution monitor.
+It is specifically beneficial when you have a high-resolution monitor.

 1] Using Snap Assist